You may have heard about using baking soda in cat litter, but…

 Baking soda has a very slight salty taste to it, and it does not taste that good.
 That will put most cats off eating it.
 Kittens and younger cats may try to eat it, but it is not really anything major to worry about.

-Conclusion on Baking Soda and Cat Litter
+Conclusion on Using Baking Soda in Cat Litter

 Baking soda is a natural chemical that has strong alkaline properties.
 That means that it can react with any acidic material.

-Also, check the ingredients of the cat litter you are using.
+Check the ingredients of the cat litter you are using.
 You might find it already has baking soda in it.